Atrociously/stilts/book/src/language/control_expressions.md

 # Control Expressions

-Control *expressions* are those which can control content that is displayed within a template.
+Control *expressions* are those which can control the logic of how content is displayed within a template.
 For instance conditionally rendering a section of a template depending on the value of a variable, or rendering a section multiple times based on a list of items.
 For most control expressions they share (structure/properties/token stream) with their rust counterpart.